 Antarctica and it's in evidence most days.
 It

 can and does change in a moment so make sure

 you take your outer layers and insulating layers

 ashore with you even though the sun is shining

 and it's warm.

-passengers who are under 6 or under 12.
-While
+under 6 or under 12.
+While children are not

-The chances are you won't meet any other children
+are you won't meet any other children on the

 of entertaining yourself (sea passages) which